 Pelvic floor (Kegel) exercises can help strengthen some of the muscles that control the flow of urine.
 These exercises are used to treat urge or stress incontinence.
 To do Kegel exercises:

 Kegel exercises are often combined with biofeedback techniques to teach the proper exercise methods and to make sure the exercise is working.
-To be effective, pelvic floor (Kegel) exercises with or without biofeedback techniques require a high level of motivation and frequent repetition.

 These methods are often successful in reducing or stopping urinary incontinence.